Church Hospitality Ministry: How to Welcome & Engage Visitors

 Administrative Assistant

-The person or persons volunteering in this role will require good oral and written communications skills.
+The person or persons volunteering in this role will require good oral and written communication skills.
 If the church has a church management software platform, request access for the administrative assistant.

 Working with the management software will make the job easier.
 Plus, the person will have access to communication tools when it comes time to roll out the plan to members.